exonum/exonum-doc/src/advanced/network.md

 **Light clients** represent clients in the client-server paradigm; they connect to full nodes for several purposes:

-- to [retrieve](node-management.md#explorer-api-endpoints) information they are
-  interested in from the blockchain
+- to retrieve information they are interested in from the blockchain
-- to [subscribe](node-management.md#explorer-api-sockets) to events like block commits and transaction commits and be aware of new accepted blocks and transactions
+- to subscribe to events like block commits and transaction commits and be aware of new accepted blocks and transactions
 - to send transactions.

+Note that this functionality may require certain services to be instantiated on the blockchain, such as the [explorer service](other-services.md#explorer).

 Exonum also provides a [“proofs mechanism”](../glossary.md#merkle-proof), based on cryptographic commitments via Merkle / Merkle Patricia